[Home]

 - If you have background in law

-- Add legal advice to my already written guide for US govt whistleblowers.
+- Add legal advice to my already written guide for US govt whistleblowers leaking classified information.
 Then find an org that can host it (and afford to pay for lawyers when they inevitably get sued).
-(Strong opinion)

 - If you have a background in software, AI, or cybersecurity.